The exam consists of a coding project and an exit interview. Both of these exam components are available only in English

-- Make sure you have an acceptable form of ID.
-Acceptable forms of ID include driver's licenses, passports, or other government-issued IDs.
+- Make sure you have an acceptable form of ID, as described on the Requirements tab.
 Student or work IDs are not accepted.

 - Make sure the image you upload of your ID is clear and not blurry.
 Do not obstruct your ID with your fingers if you are using a webcam.